stevenwaterman/ManualForMe/design/obsidian/Questions.md

 - If you're going to call me, you should message first

 ## Context
-- I find it easy to switch between different tasks
+- I hate being interrupted when I'm focussed on a task
 - I enjoy small-talk
-- It's frustrating when people send me reminders
+- I'd like people to send me a reminder if they think i've forgotten about something
 - I'm a good listener

 ## Content
 - I'm an optimistic person
 - I'm a very empathetic person
-- I bring my whole self to work
 - I tend to be quite blunt
 - I naturally give praise to people
 - I avoid giving negative feedback